pheyvaer/searchbee/README.md

 2. Execute Searchbee via `searchbee server -f [path]` where `path` points to the file where the index is stored.

+#### Example

+1. `searchbee index -s https://ruben.verborgh.org/profile/#me -f index.json`
+  generates an index based on the data at `https://ruben.verborgh.org/profile/#me` and stores in the file `index.json`.
+2. `searchbee server -f index.json`
+  starts a server based on the index in `index.json`.

 ## Development